Parking Permit Types & Supporting Documents

 Temporary Business Parking Permit

-A 3-month Temporary Business Permit is for a business, activity, or service within the pay parking area.
-The following applies to this type of permit.
+A 3-month Temporary Business Permit is for a business, activity, or service within a pay parking area.

 • The permit applies within 200m of the business, activity or service stated in the supporting letter discussed below.